 Common law (not statute) generally requires that one report a demonstration of a current intent to hurt oneself or others.

+8.A.viii Controlled Substances Iowa Code 124

+Iowa law establishes the minimum standards for any activity that involves controlled substances.
+Any person that conducts research with controlled substances (CS) Schedules I - V must obtain and maintain dual registrations with the Iowa Board Pharmacy Examiners (IBPE) and Drug Enforcement Agency (DEA), adhere to enhanced storage, use, recordkeeping requirements and additional procedures as outlined in Iowa Code chapter 124.

 8.B State of Iowa Definitions that Affect Research with Human Participants